mozhganaskarzadeh/TIER/docs/exampleReadme.md

 ## STIR Parameter Variations

-There are many methodological decisions made when developing a spatial map of precipitation.
+There are many methodological decisions made when developing a spatial map of a meteorological variable from sparse observations.
 Here we explore a few parameters in the STIR model only to identify changes in the final estimated values and the corresponding uncertainty.

 Note that the preprocessing parameters will also impact the final result through changes in the definition of facets, and changes in the other knowledge-based geophysical attributes.
 The user is encouraged to explore those parameters as well.